-The Discography of American Historical Recordings (DAHR), is a database of over 280,000 master recordings made by American record companies during the 78rpm era.
-It includes audio streaming of more than 30,000 recordings, available free-of-charge.
+The Discography of American Historical Recordings (DAHR), is a database of over 385,000 master recordings made by American record companies during the 78rpm era.
+It includes audio streaming of more than 60,000 recordings, available free-of-charge.
+Under an historic and exclusive agreement with Sony Music Entertainment, the library is able to stream thousands of in-copyright recording owned by Sony.
 The DAHR is part of the American Discography Project (ADP)—an initiative of the University of California, Santa Barbara and the Packard Humanities Institute that is edited by a team of researchers based at the UC Santa Barbara Library.
 The work is an expansion of the Encyclopedic Discography of Victor Recordings (EDVR) database.

 Documentation of the activities of the Victor Talking Machine Company and RCA Victor in the DAHR derives primarily from consultation of publications of the companies and original documents held in the archives of Sony Music Entertainment in New York City.
-The DAHR entries describing recordings made by other companies are based upon existing print works, online documentation, contributions from collectors, and examination of discs held by the University of California Santa Barbara library.
+DAHR entries describing recordings made by other companies are based upon existing print works licensed from the publisher, online documentation, contributions from collectors, and examination of discs held by the University of California Santa Barbara library.

 - Victor Talking Machine Company - Victor and RCA Victor recordings made in the United States and in Central and South America before 1939, releases derived from masters recorded in Europe by the Gramophone Company, and trial recordings of new artists and sessions from which no discs were issued.
 Based upon primary source documents held by the Sony Music Entertainment archives and UCSB.

 - Columbia Records - Domestic masters recorded between 1901 and 1934.
 An adaptation and expansion of the four-volume Columbia Master Book Discography by Tim Brooks and Brian Rust (Westport, Conn.: Greenwood Press, 1999).